 Several alternatives include:

 - Silicone reusable food pouches, we make our own smoothies and then refill the pouches, so we can take them out and about with us, or as a quick and easy snack for our toddler to grab from the fridge.
 When you’re finished, wash them out (ours are even dishwashable) then they’re ready to use again.
+You could also try our reusable snack bags.

 - Wax Wraps to replace cling film or foil, to wrap sandwiches and the like.
 Seal in freshness without the unrecyclable plastic.